centreon/centreon-archived/doc/en/configuration_guide/imp.rst

 .. image:: /_static/images/configuration/imp3.png
    :align: center

-Bu clicking on the arrow icon next to "Password" field you wll connect your Centreon platform to Centreon portal.
+Bu clicking on the arrow icon next to "Password" field you will connect your Centreon platform to Centreon portal.
 The creation of an account on the Centreon user portal is free and allow to access to 11 Plugin Packs.